John Jasper: Early life

 Born into slavery on July 4, 1812, in Fluvanna County, Virginia, to Philip and Tina Jasper, John was the youngest of their twenty-four children.
 Philip was a well known Baptist preacher.
 He and Tina were slaves of the Peachy Estate.
 Philip died two months before his son John Jasper's birth.
 Jasper was hired out to various people.
 When Mrs. Peachy, their mistress died, John was given to her son John Blair Peachy in the division of the estate.
 He was a lawyer and a farmer by practice who owned large cotton plantations in Louisiana, where he intended to move.
 Though before the plans for the move were completed, John Blair Peachy died, and John was returned to Richmond, Virginia.
 Jasper experienced a powerful Christian religious conversion that began in Capital Square in 1839.
 He was fully persuaded by the power of God that he had been chosen to preach the gospel.
 In 1840 he presented the evidence of his conversation and regeneration to the brethren of the First African Baptist Church, and thus began preaching the gospel of Jesus Christ.
 Jasper with the help of a fellow slave, learned to read and write, and was able to read and study the bible.

 Family

-Jasper married four times, first to Elvy Weaden, in Williamsburg, VA.
+Jasper married four times, first to Elvy Weaden, in Williamsburg, Virginia.
 He was sent to the city of Richmond the same night of their marriage, and never allowed to return to Williamsburg to see her again.
 As a result, she communicated to him by writing expressing her intention to remarry.
 After seeking and obtaining the permission of his church to remarry himself, he eventually married Candus Jordan in 1844.
 They had nine children together, before eventually getting divorced.
 Thirdly he married Mary Ann Cole in 1863.
 She died on August 6, 1874.
 On March 24, 1892 John Jasper married Mary Cary.